 Mercedes CLA Review

-The Mercedes CLA Coupe is a stylish four-door alternative to the high-tech A-Class hatchback with just as many high-tech gizmos in its seriously flashy interior.
+The Mercedes CLA Coupe is a sleek four-door alternative to the high-tech A-Class hatchback.
+It’s every bit a tech-laden, but sacrifices space in the name of style.

 What's not so good

 - Dealers come to you with their best offers

 Mercedes CLA: what would you like to read next?